Has Your Child Sustained A Birth Injury?

 According to the National Institutes of Health, most surgical errors are due to problems before or after, rather than during, surgery.

-Children injured at birth may need lifelong care as a result, or their injuries may require extensive—and expensive—childhood therapies.
+Children injured at birth may need lifelong care as a result, or their injuries may require extensive — and expensive — surgeries and/or childhood therapies.
 That’s where birth injury lawsuits come in.

 Birth Injury Lawsuits

 To hold a medical professional responsible for your child’s birth injury, you must establish several facts.

 First, you must prove that your child sustained an injury during — not before or after — birth.
 You may also bring a claim if your child was injured because of medical mistakes during prenatal or postnatal care.
 A word of warning here: doctors and hospitals often try to avoid responsibility by claiming that a child’s condition is due to a birth defect — something out of their control that happened in the womb before delivery — rather than a birth injury.
 Where injuries aren’t evident until later, they may also claim that the damage occurred after birth, due to something in the child’s environment.
 For example, while the Centers for Disease Control previously stated that the majority of cerebral palsy cases were due to birth injuries, it now estimates that disruption of the oxygen supply during birth, or birth hypoxia, accounts for less than 10% of cerebral palsy cases.